-- A. Board Meetings and Director Attendance The Company’s Board meets at least four times per year in regularly scheduled meetings, but meets more often if necessary.
-The Chairman of the Board presides over meetings of the Board, if present, or in his/her absence, the role is taken on by the Lead Independent Director.
+- A. Board Meetings and Director Attendance.
+The Company’s Board meets at least four times per year in regularly scheduled meetings, but meets more often if necessary.
+The Chairman of the Board presides at meetings of the Board, if present, or in his absence, the Lead Independent Director presides.
 Each director is expected to attend both scheduled and special meetings, except if unusual circumstances make attendance impractical.
 Directors are also expected to make an effort to attend the annual general meeting.

-D. Executive Sessions To promote free and open discussion and communication among the independent directors, the Board reserves time at each regular Board meeting for the independent directors to meet in executive sessions without management present.
+D. Executive Sessions.
+To promote free and open discussion and communication among the independent directors, the Board reserves time at each regular Board meeting for the independent directors to meet in executive session without management present.
 If the Chairman of the Board is not an independent director, the Lead Independent Director chairs executive sessions.

-Information provided to the Board comes from a variety of sources, including management reports, a comparison of performance to operating and financial plans, reports on the Company’s stock performance and operations prepared by third parties, and articles from various business publications.
+Information to the Board is provided from a variety of sources, including management reports, a comparison of performance to operating and financial plans, reports on the Company’s stock performance and operations prepared by third parties, and articles from various business publications.

-G. New Director Orientation The Company’s new directors are required to attend an orientation session, which includes receiving and reviewing extensive materials relative to the Company's business and operations including, but not limited to, financial statements and corporate structure and governance.
+G. New Director Orientation.
+The Company’s new directors are required to attend an orientation session, which includes receiving and reviewing extensive materials relative to the Company’s business and operations including, but not limited to, financial statements and corporate structure and governance.
 Incumbent directors are invited to attend such orientation meetings.
-To familiarise themselves with the Company’s manufacturing processes, new directors are encouraged to visit a Company design centre and manufacturing facility, as reasonably practicable and within a reasonable amount of time after joining the Board.
+To familiarize themselves with the Company’s manufacturing processes, new directors are encouraged to visit a Company design center and manufacturing facility, as soon as reasonably practicable and within a reasonable amount of time after joining the Board.
 The Company reimburses new director orientation travel expenses.

-H. Ongoing Director Education The Company is supportive of its directors attending outside director education programmes, and will, upon authorisation from the Chairman of the Nominating and Corporate Governance Committee, reimburse directors for their reasonable expenses relating to attendance at appropriate outside director education programmes.
+H. Ongoing Director Education.
+The Company is supportive of its directors attending outside director education programs, and will, upon authorization of the Chairman of the Nominating and Corporate Governance Committee, reimburse directors for their reasonable expenses related to attendance at appropriate outside director education programs.

-I. Evaluations The Board, through the Nominating and Corporate Governance Committee and the Compensation Committee, oversees the process for the evaluation of the Board and the CEO on an annual basis.
-Each Board committee conducts a periodic self-evaluation, and the responses are reviewed with the Nominating and Corporate Governance Committee and the Board.
+I. Evaluations.
+The Board, through the Nominating and Corporate Governance Committee and Compensation Committee, oversees the process for the evaluation of the Board and the CEO on a periodic basis.
+The Board committees each conduct periodic self-evaluations, and the responses are reviewed with the Nominating and Corporate Governance Committee and the Board.
 The Nominating and Corporate Governance Committee also periodically considers the mix of skills and experience that directors bring to the Board and assesses whether the Board has the necessary tools to perform its oversight function effectively.

-K. Committee Agendas The committee secretary, in consultation with the committee chairman, prepares committee agendas.
-Annual recurring events for each committee are circulated each year and used as preliminary agenda items.
+K. Committee Agendas.
+The committee secretary, in consultation with the committee chairman, prepares committee agendas.
+Annual recurring events for each committee are generally circulated each year and used as preliminary agenda items.
 All committee members are free to include additional items on an agenda.

-L. Outside Advisers and Access to Management The Board and its committees have the right, at any time, to retain outside financial, legal, accounting or other advisers or consultants at the Company’s expense to assist in their duties to the Company and its shareholders.
+L. Outside Advisors and Access to Management.
+The Board and its committees have the right, at any time, to retain outside financial, legal, accounting or other advisors or consultants at the Company’s expense to assist in their duties to the Company and its shareholders.
 Board members also have free access to all members of management and employees of the Company, as necessary and appropriate.

-M. Communications with Directors The Annual General Meeting provides an annual opportunity for the shareholders to ask questions of, or otherwise communicate directly with, members of the Board on matters relevant to the Company.
-In addition, shareholders and other interested parties may communicate with any or all of our directors, including the Lead Independent Director and/or the non–managerial or independent directors as a group, by transmitting correspondence by mail or by facsimile as follows:
+M. Communications with Directors.
+The annual general meeting provides an opportunity each year for the shareholders to ask questions of, or otherwise communicate directly with, members of the Board on matters relevant to the Company.
+In addition, shareholders and other interested parties may communicate with any or all of our directors, including the Lead Independent Director and/or the non-management or independent directors as a group, by transmitting correspondence by mail or by facsimile as follows:

 Board of Directors (or named Director)